Jackson Heights with Kids: A Photo Walking Tour Around the World in Queens

 It's easy to get to Jackson Heights from midtown: Just hop on the F or E express trains.
-The 7 train takes you on a more scenic route through Long Island City, where you'll get a fantastic view of the Manhattan skyline, the graffitied 5 Pointz complex and cozy Queens neighborhoods like Sunnyside.
+The 7 train takes you on a more scenic route through Long Island City, where you'll get a fantastic view of the Manhattan skyline and cozy Queens neighborhoods like Sunnyside.

 Exit at the Jackson Heights-Roosevelt Avenue stop and make your way down 74th Street toward 37th Avenue.
 Little girls who are into Disney princesses will love the bejeweled saris and sparkly jewelry on display in the shops' windows.
 If you're feeling indulgent, your kid can have a sari custom made—the prices are actually pretty reasonable and it's certainly more interesting than adding another Ariel costume to your closet.
 You can pick up inexpensive bangles in bulk on this street, in children's and adult sizes.

 Drop into Butala Emporium where you can peruse religious relics like statues of Hindu deities, Indian holiday items like Diwali candle holders and bright handmade home goods.
 You'll also find Indian cookbooks and Ayurveda products (i.e. Indian alternative medicine).